 What should I do if my Pad-Pak is out-of-date?
 Where can I get a new Pad-Pak?

-Is an update available to make the samaritan PAD device compatible with the AHA/ERC 2010 CPR guidelines?
+Is an update available to make the HeartSine samaritan PAD device compatible with the AHA 2020 CPR guidelines?

-What are the required maintenance checks for the HeartSine samaritan Public Access Defibrillator?
+What are the recommended maintenance checks for the HeartSine samaritan PAD?

 On a weekly basis, verify that the Status Indicator is flashing green approximately every five seconds.
 If it is not flashing green or is flashing red, a fault has been detected.
-Replace the Pad-Pak and if the status indicator continues to flash red or not flash, contact your HeartSine Authorized Distributor or HeartSine Technical Support at support@HeartSine.com.
+In this case, replace the Pad-Pak and if the status indicator continues to flash red or not flash, contact your local Stryker representative or HeartSine Technical Support at firstname.lastname@example.org.

-Why is the Status Indicator not flashing or flashing red?
+Why is the Status Indicator not flashing green or flashing red?